Kelvinskell/newsread/README.md

 # Usage
 You can access this application by simply clicking on this link: https://flask-newsread.herokuapp.com/

-You can as well run this application locally on your server by applying the following steps:
+You can as well run this application locally as a container on your server by applying the following steps:
  - Clone this repository.
- - Make sure you install all the modules listed in the requirements.txt file.
+ - Navigate to the project folder.
- - Execute `python3 run.py`
+ - Execute **`docker-compose up`**

 # Contributions
 This is an open source, active project with an MIT License.